-(2001).Security in mobile agent systems: an approach to protect mobile agents from malicious host attacks [Master’s thesis, the American University in Cairo].
+(2001).Security in mobile agent systems: an approach to protect mobile agents from malicious host attacks [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Fakhry, Dalia.
 Security in mobile agent systems: an approach to protect mobile agents from malicious host attacks.
 2001.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.